6. Toolchain

 -j | --jit-code Fully compile all code, and then execute it unless --output-to gives a file to store it

--l | --output-linker Print out only generated HILTI linker glue code.
+-l | --output-linker Print out only generated HILTI linker glue code (for debugging; use -x to generate code for external compilation).

 -o | --output-to <path> Path for saving output.